Mode-5: Personalized Versions

 - popular principles or doctrines

-This fits the mode oscillation because such standards are offered as objective and they must be applied comprehensively.
+This fits the mode oscillation pattern because such standards are offered as objective and they must be applied comprehensively.

 The mode that naturally provides for control of explanations via the application of obligatory standards appears to be the (from L'7).